 This is the preferred option for purchase of concession Compass Cards.

-Looking for a place close to you?
-Check out their find a retailer page.
+Looking for an option close to you?
+Check out Translink’s find a retailer page.

-However, if you’ve got an address to send them to in the city pre-loaded Compass Cards are available for purchase on the Translink website.
+However, if you’ve got a suitable address to which you can send your pre-loaded Compass Card then they are available for purchase on the Translink website.

 For more details click the link here